 1. Learn how to run diagnostic tools to evaluate Ordinary Least Squares (OLS) regression assumptions

-3. Learn how to detect multicollinearity
+3. Learn how to detect and deal with multicollinearity

 To help us accomplish these learning objectives, we will continue examining the association between neighborhood characteristics and housing eviction rates in the Sacramento metropolitan area.
 We’ll be closely following the material presented in Handout 4.